DavidAppleyard.com

 gilt + guilt Gilt is the gold or gold-like material you use for gilding.

-You have a sense of guilt if you know you have done something wrong AND feel unhappy about it.
+You have a sense of guilt if you know you have done something wrong and feel unhappy about it.

 hangar + hanger An aircraft is kept or undergoes maintenance in a hangar.